Luis Urías Player Props: Red Sox vs. Royals

 Luis Urías At The Plate

-- Urias is hitting .182 with three doubles, a home run and eight walks.
+- Urias is hitting .174 with three doubles, a home run and nine walks.

-- This year, Urias has posted at least one hit in 10 of 23 games (43.5%), and had multiple hits twice.
+- This year, Urias has recorded at least one hit in 10 of 24 games (41.7%), and had multiple hits twice.

-- In five games this season, Urias has picked up an RBI, with more than one RBI once.
+- In five games this year, Urias has picked up an RBI, with more than one RBI once.

-- He has scored in six games this season (26.1%), but has had no multi-run games.
+- He has scored a run in seven of 24 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.